scrapbird/dockerfiles/README.md

 # dockerfiles
-Dockerfiles I use or whatever
+Dockerfiles I use or whatever, a lot of this will be copy pasted from elsewhere.